top of page

 • Special services (carpet extraction, buffering, post-construction, etc.)

-If a proposal is vague or only uses generic terms like “general cleaning,” you should request clarification.
+If a proposal is vague or only uses generic terms like “general cleaning,” request clarification.

 3. Ask About Staffing, Training, and Supervision